emmasmth/fresh-capstone/README.md

    cd fresh-capstone/capstone
    ```
 * Now, create a file (within the capstone directory, which you should currently be in) called config.js.
-* In config.js, copy the following code, replacing the relevant code with the Firebase connectivity information, copied earlier.
+* In config.js, copy the following code, replacing the relevant code with your own Firebase connectivity information, copied earlier.
    ```
    module.exports = {
       firebaseConfig: {
         apiKey: <Your API key>,
         authDomain: <Your Auth Domain>,
         projectId: <Your Project ID>,